darby-felter/VSCode_Debugger_Scala/README.md

 # CS385_VSCode_Debugger
-Short tutorial and files used for utilizing the debugger in VS Code
+Short tutorial for utilizing the debugger in VS Code for Scala

 ## `build.sbt`
 Go to the homework's `build.sbt` file and add the following two lines after the existing `libraryDependencies`